 - Is the company registered with the provincial Workers Compensation Board?
-This is almost a standard for any trades or laborers in Canada today.
+This is almost a standard for any trades or labourers in Canada today.
 Being in good standing with the WCB means the company’s employees are covered and protected while working at your home.
 Many shady moving companies will not go the length to register their business with the WCB.

 In our blogs, we always talk about the necessity to protect your belongings while on the move.
-Normally in Canada, the moving company is not responsible for damages to any stuff that was packed by the homeowner.
+Generally, in Canada, the moving and packers you hire are not responsible for damages to any items packed by the homeowner.
 That is why we always encourage our homeowners to purchase additional Replacement Value Protection (RVP).

 Packing for a big move can be a pain.
-That’s why depending on the amount of stuff you have, how much it weighs, and how far you’re moving, hiring a professional packing service can help alleviate some of the stress associated with the move, and save you lots of time to figure out other aspects of your relocation with ease.
+That’s why depending on the amount of stuff you have, how much it weighs, and how far you’re moving, hiring a professional packing service can help alleviate some of the stress associated with the move.
+This can save you lots of time to figure out other aspects of your relocation with ease.